CatalanCabbage/notes/system-design/7-databases-2.md

 They store data in nodes/vertices and edges in the form of relationships.
 Each Node in a graph database represents an entity (a person, place, business etc).
 The Edge represents the relationship between the entities.
+Useful when there are relationships across all data.

 Eg. Neo4J